MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-overview-override-targets.md

 ## Overrides

-You have seen that classes are used to target workflows such as rules and monitors.
+You've seen that classes are used to target workflows such as rules and monitors.
 A monitor or rule is applied to a specific class.
 To change the value for a parameter of a rule or monitor, you create an override.
-You have the following options for applying your override:
+You've the following options for applying your override:

 -   **For all objects of class:** *Class*